SoerenHoffstedt/raster-time-series/README.md

 # Iterator-Based Processing of Raster Time Series

 This is the prototype implementation of a concept for processing raster time series called *Iterator-Based Processing of Raster Time Series (IPRTS)*.
+It was developed for my Bachelor thesis.
+The finished thesis can be read [here](https://github.com/SoerenHoffstedt/raster-time-series/blob/dc3b0d6dde009d0fa9985a539ab29a4972a50471/Bacheloarbeit_S%C3%B6renHoffstedt_Iterator-Basd-Processing-of-Raster-Time-Series.pdf).

 ## Dependencies